-Yasuke, a black Samurai from Africa stands alone in uniqueness in regards to historical samurais.
-I love reading and learning about the Martial Arts and especially the samurai culture.
-I feel that there are certain names or things we should know if we practice, or are into the culture of Martial Arts.
+Yasuke, a black Samurai from Africa, stands alone in uniqueness in regards to historical samurais.
+I love reading and learning about Martial Arts and especially the samurai culture.
+I feel that we should know specific names or things if we practice or are into Martial Arts culture.

-With so much about Yasuke’s life being unknown I feel an amazing movie could be realized by telling his story.
-Very little of his early life is known and he quickly disappears from records.
+With so much about Yasuke’s life being unknown, I feel a fantastic movie could be realized by telling his story.
+Very little of his early life is known, and he quickly disappears from records.
 Leaving us to only guess on his outcome.
-This leaves so much room for speculation and would allow a writer a lot of creative freedom to produce an amazing story.
+This leaves so much room for speculation and would allow a writer a lot of creative freedom to create a fantastic story.

 I see a Tarantino movie with a lot of swords and decapitations!